Disability insurance for young professionals.

 “What are the chances I have an accident?”

 Statistics show that one in four of today’s 20 year-old workers will be experience disability within their career.
-In fact, 90% of disabilities are caused by illness rather than accidents.
+In fact, the majority of disabilities are caused by illness rather than accidents.
 With the average long-term disability claim lasting three years 34.6 months,1 disability insurance through [Association Name] can help protect your finances should you suffer an accident or sickness and become unable to work.

 “Do I have enough coverage?”